-Due to legal proceedings, there was no distribution determination applicable to Ausgrid in 2016-17.
-Ausgrid has advised that it will comply with the AER's remade determination once finalised, including any constituent decision to apply the EBSS.
+Due to legal proceedings, there was no distribution determination applicable to Ausgrid in 2017-18.
+Ausgrid has previously advised that it will comply with the AER's remade determination once finalised, including any constituent decision to apply the EBSS.

-I am satisfied that the current regulatory framework in place is sufficient to ensure Ausgrid's compliance with this component of the guarantee between transaction completion on 1 December 2016 and 30 June 2017.
+I am satisfied that the current regulatory framework in place is sufficient to ensure Ausgrid's compliance with this component of the guarantee between 1 July 2017 - 30 June 2018.